There’s nothing better on your dinner or breakfast table than a basket full of big fluffy, tender, buttery, golden Homemade Baking Powder Biscuits!

 Instructions

-3. Cut in the shortening and butter until the mixture resembles coarse meal.
+- Cut in the grated butter until the mixture resembles coarse meal.

-7. Bake for 13 to 15 minutes in the preheated oven, or until edges begin to brown.
+- Bake for 15-18 minutes in the preheated oven, or until edges begin to brown.

 Notes